jocelynz4890/arc-hive/design/concepts/Rewarding/Rewarding.md

     state
         a set of Rewards with
-            a User User
+            a user User
-            Points Number
+            a points Number
-            Avatars Set of Avatar
+            a set of Avatars

         a set of Avatars with
             a Name String
             a Rarity {common, rare, epic, legendary}
-            a StatAffinity Map<Stat, Number>
+            a set of StatAffinity with
+	            a stat String {HP, Stamina, Strength, Agility, Intelligence}
+	            a number Number

     actions
         initializeRewards (user: User)